-Throughout last year we conducted several food surveys and focus groups and obtained some much needed feedback from residents regarding the meals and menu.
+Throughout last year we conducted several focus groups and resident meeting an obtained some much needed feedback from residents regarding the meals and menu.

-We implemented a five week rotating menu and added alternatives for both lunch and dinner.
+We now have a five week rotating menu with alternatives for both lunch and dinner.
 These are now listed on the menu.
 If you find there is something that you dislike or would simply like the alternative this is now possible.